gammasoft71/xtd/docs/common_io_tasks_copy_directories.md

 This article demonstrates how to use I/O classes to synchronously copy the contents of a directory to another location.
 For an example of asynchronous file copy, see Asynchronous file I/O.
-This example copies subdirectories by setting the recursive parameter of the copy_directory method to true.
+This example copies subdirectories by setting the recursive parameter of the copy_directory method to `true`.
 The copy_directory method recursively copies subdirectories by calling itself on each subdirectory until there are no more to copy.

 ## Examples